Ofor-David/rag_agent/README.md

 ## 4. Vector Storage

-Embeddings are stored in a **vector database** such as:
+Embeddings are stored in ChromaDB

-- ChromaDB
-- Supabase pgvector
-- Qdrant
-- FAISS

 This enables **semantic similarity search**.